Launch Offer - Use code LAUNCH10 for 10% off paid licenses through September 30, 2026

 Key takeaways

-Connect lots to media preparation
+Use lots during media preparation

 • Supplier and manufacturer